astry-ec/Talent-Acquisition-Performance-Dashboard/README.md

 ## Key Findings
 The data source contains four months data of candidates.
 April, May, June and July.
 This report is created in the middle of August.

-1. The highest applicant come from the IT background with only 6 jobs vacancy open during these four months.
-Followed by applicant from Finance background with 7 jobs vacancy open.
+### Overall Dashboard
+1. The IT sector recorded the highest number of applicants, despite there being only six job openings during that four-month period.
+The next position was held by applicants with a background in Finance, with seven job openings available.
-2. The result indicates that hire rates is 4.55%.
-It shows that the recruitment process is highly selective and competitive with a lot of candidates to begin.
+2. The result indicates that hire rate is 4.55%.
+It shows that the recruitment process may indicate that the recruitment process is highly selective, with a large candidate pool.
-3. The applicant number was rose significantly in June, this figure matches with the number of new job vacancy open in June.
+3. The number of applicants rose significantly in June.
+This increase coincided with a rise in the number of new job vacancies opened during the same month.
-4. As of August, 12 2026, The latest funnel of recruitment process leave Screening stage as the biggest bottleneck.
-It shows that candidates who are not move to the next steps is leave hanging.
+4. As of August 12, 2026, Screening contains the largest number of active applicants.
+This stage may require closer monitoring to determine whether candidates are progressing as expected or experiencing delays. - Go to recomendations

 ## Recommendations
 Berdasarkan findings, bukan recommendation generik.